-Now it's time to explore Gig Performer's powerful widget group feature.
-The concept behind it is simple: Any widget assigned to a group can be controlled by any or all other widgets assigned to the same group.
 To demonstrate, go to Connections View, select the Rhythm rackspace, and add two Gain Controls, renaming one of them "Chorus volume" and the other one "Flanger volume."
 Connect the output of the "Chorus" plugin to the input of the "Chorus volume" plugin and the output of the "Flanger" plugin to the input of the "Flanger volume" plugin.
 Then connect the outputs of both the "Chorus volume" and "Flanger volume" plugins to the same output of your audio interface that you've been using for both the Rhythm and Solo rackspaces.
 Your main Connections View screen should now look like this:

 Next, go to Performer View and move the two knob widgets to set moderate amounts of both Chorus intensity and Flanger intensity.
 Then go into Edit mode and drag a horizontal slider widget into the same panel, positioning it below the two knob widgets.
-Next, in the Properties section of the inspector, click on the dropdown menu below Widget Group (indicated by the arrow) and select Group A. (Gig Performer provides 26 widget groups, lettered A through Z.)
+Next, in the Properties section of the inspector, click on the dropdown menu below for the widget group (circled below) and select Group A. (Gig Performer provides 26 widget groups, lettered A through Z.)